Marta Peño (violin), Luis Rodríguez (violin)

 Aurora Rus (viola), Arnold Rodríguez (Violoncello)

-Cuarteto Iberia, a young ensemble comprised of members from all over Spain, was founded in Madrid in 2018 Since its inception, the quartet has upheld the string quartet tradition, with its storied history, while also bringing a fresh perspective to the genre’s masterpieces From a young age, every member has been gripped by the desire to engage with the full breadth of the string quartet repertoire, which led them to form the Cuarteto Iberia.
+Cuarteto Iberia was founded in Madrid in 2018.
+Since its inception, the quartet has upheld the string quartet tradition, with its storied history, while also bringing a fresh perspective to the genre’s masterpieces.
+From a young age, every member has been gripped by the desire to engage with the full breadth of the string quartet repertoire, which led them to form the Cuarteto Iberia.
 This ensemble serves as their highest level of artistic expression and is a space where they are able to concoct their unique sound.

 In June 2021, they began their studies for the Master String Quartet at the Universität Mozarteum Salzburg with Prof. Cibrán Sierra (Cuarteto Quiroga).

-Cuarteto Iberia is also a member of several European quartet institutions such as ECMA, Le Dimore del Quartetto and ProQuartet At the same time they are also developing themselves as chamber music educators by giving classes and teaching courses for young musicians and ensembles.
+Cuarteto Iberia is also a member of several European quartet institutions such as ECMA, Le Dimore del Quartetto and ProQuartet.
+They are one of the 38 string quartets chosen to participate in the european project MERITA.
+At the same time they are also developing themselves as chamber music educators by giving classes and teaching courses for young musicians and ensembles.

-Cuarteto Iberia was thrilled to have been awarded first prize at the 26th Josep Mirabent i Magrans Chamber Music Competition in Cataluña, as well as second prize at the XIX Arnuero International Chamber Music Competition and an Honorable Mention at the Zukunftsklang Award 2022 in Stuttgart, Germany
+Cuarteto Iberia has been awarded first prize at the XI “Antón García Abril” International Chamber Music Competition in Granada, (Spain), first prize at the 26th Josep Mirabent i Magrans Chamber Music Competition in Cataluña, as well as second prize at the XIX Arnuero International Chamber Music Competition in Cantabria, second prize at the I “Ciutat d’Altea” Chamber Music Competition in Valencia and an Honorable Mention at the Zukunftsklang Award 2022 in Stuttgart, Germany.

-As of February of 2022, Cuarteto Iberia has been the quartet-in-residence at Museo Lázaro Galdiano in Madrid and members of the Real Sociedad Menéndez Pelayo, founded in 1918 They are grateful to play on modern instruments from Cremona luthiers Pascal Hornung, Diego Taje and Martin Gabbani and a violin from an unknown maker from the 18th century in Mittelwald, Germany
+Since the beginning of February 2022, Cuarteto Iberia has been the quartet-in-residence at Museo Lázaro Galdiano in Madrid and members of the Real Sociedad Menéndez Pelayo, founded in 1918.
+They are grateful to play on modern instruments from Cremona luthiers Pascal Hornung, Diego Taje and Martin Gabbani and a violin from an unknown maker from the 18th century in Mittenwald, Germany.